 From my sunglasses shopping spree, I came back to the hotel to get ready for Cynthia’s talk show.
 She made me dress up and apply makeup like I was going on a real studio set, lol.
 Anyway, I had a lot of fun on the show and here is a special shout-out to the super engaged viewers who were asking me tough questions.
 After the show, hunger set in fully and we headed out to dinner.
 While taking photos at the lobby (between Cynthia and I, we must have like 3000 photos from that 3 day trip), we saw a black couple coming towards the lobby.
 Pause: if you think I like taking photos, you have not met my friend Cynthia.
 Lord!!!!

-We made eye contact with the couple and when they came up to us, we say Hello.
+We made eye contact with the couple and when they came up to us, we said Hello.
 Our Nigerian accents and general swag gave us away!
 We had found our kinsmen – oh the joy!
 Nigerians are EVERYWHERE!
 Lol.
 We ended up having dinner and walking around Bay street with them after dinner.
 Good people, good vibes.

 Next day – knackered but determined to conquer Malta, we set out early to go on the Gozo and Comino cruise.
 There were different options for the cruise – 500 Euros on a private yacht or 50 Euros on a shared one.
 What is privacy?
 Hahahaha!
 Of course, we took the 50 Euros option and happily joined about 50 other people on the boat.
 We were the only black people on the cruise (nothing new here) and there were lots of families on board as well.

 The cruise took the whole day, and honestly, after about 90 mins aboard, I was so over being on water.
-I like my activities in short chunks and having to be stay on the cruise for like 7 hours was just painful.
+I like my activities in short chunks and having to stay on the cruise for like 7 hours was just painful.
 To be fair, we had multiple stops where we got the chance to swim in the SUPER SALTY waters, go on a speedboat to see the caves and several other activities.
 Regardless, I was sooo ready to go back home by the time we docked.
 I guess this is why some people pay 500 Euros for a private yacht – so you can turn back and go home whenever you get tired.
 Jesus, please catch the hints I am dropping here, thanks Lord!

 After the cruise, we met up with our Naija sister again, but this time without her husband.
 We decided to have a ‘fishy’girls-only dinner.
 Fishy because we drove 25mins out to this little fishing village called Marsaschlock.
 It took us a while to find a place to eat as a lot of spots were closed because it was Sunday.
 Apparently, despite how touristy Malta is, the people love to keep the Sabbath holy.
 We eventually found a restaurant with an outdoor deck overlooking the river and we just sat there to talk and get to know each other.
 The service at that restaurant was extremely underwhelming and the food did not make up for it, but the conversations we had compensated for all of that.
 Cheers to new friends in new countries!